rubengc/AutomatorWP/readme.md

 Connect your WordPress plugins together and create automated workflows with no code!

+## About this repository ##

+This repository is a place for discussion between developers about the AutomatorWP development.

+The code can be found in the wordpress.org repository.

 ## Description ##

 [AutomatorWP](https://automatorwp.com "AutomatorWP") is a flexible and open-source plugin that let's you connect your WordPress plugins together and create automated workflows.